-The test questions include simple choice (one right answer out of 5), and multiple choice (2-5 correct answers are correct), "true-false" analysis.
+The test questions include simple choice (one right answer out of 5), and multiple choice (2 correct answers are correct), "true-false" analysis.
 Every correct answers of multiple choice questions will be awarded with one point, however, the false statements of the multiple choice questions will result in one point deduction on order to avoid randomly crossing every answers of the multiple choice questions.
 Every answer should be marked in the computer.
 Before final sending of the answers for evaluation the answers might be changed.

-Time for written test: one minute per question.
-Maximum available score: 60 points.
-Evaluation: The passing level is 60 %.
+Evaluation: The passing level is 61 %.
 Each correct answer is worth of 1 point.
 If you did not reach 61 percent or more you have failed.